carpentries-incubator/pangenomics/_episodes/02-Anvi'o.md

 {: .output}

-Create a new directory named "MTBC" into the Pangenomics directory
+Create a new directory named "Anvio" into the Pangenomics directory
 ~~~
 cd Pangenomics/
-mkdir MTBC
+mkdir Anvio
 ls -la
 ~~~
 {: .source}